TheRedBrain/dirtythings/README.md

 # Dirty Things

-This mod adds slabs and piles for all overworld soil types.
+This mod adds slabs for all overworld soil types.